Case Study Mini Conference Panel Presentation Livestream

 Christoph Baumann

-SL4SF Member; Envoy of the State Secretary for Sustainable Finance, State Secretariat for International Finance
+Envoy of the State Secretary for Sustainable Finance - State Secretariat for International Finance

 Patrick Odier

-Patrick Odier has been Chairman of the Board of Directors of Bank Lombard Odier & Co Ltd. since January 1st, 2014.
-He was Senior Managing Partner of the Lombard Odier Group from 2008 until 2022.
-He joined the Lombard Odier Group in 1982 and completed his training in Zurich, New York, and Montreal, before becoming a Managing Partner in 1986.
+Patrick Odier has been Chair of the Board of Directors of Bank Lombard Odier & Co Ltd. since January 1st, 2014.
+He was Senior Managing Partner of the Lombard Odier Group from 2008 to 2022.
+Mr. Odier joined the Lombard Odier Group in 1982 and completed his training in Zurich, New York, and Montreal, before becoming a Managing Partner in 1986.
 He holds an economics degree from the University of Geneva and an MBA in finance from the University of Chicago.
-Patrick Odier is president of Swiss Sustainable Finance (SSF).
+Mr. Odier is president of Swiss Sustainable Finance (SSF).
 He is also Chairman of Building Bridges.
-He is member of the Board of economiesuisse (Swiss Business Federation).
+He is a member of the Board of economiesuisse (Swiss Business Federation).
 He was Chairman of the Swiss Bankers Association from 2009 to 2016.
 He is also a board member of several Swiss and international academic institutions and philanthropic organizations.

 Walelasoeikigh Paiter Surui